voxpupuli/puppet-epel/README.md

 # Testing and Compatibility

-* This module is tested on CentOS 6, 7 and 8 with Puppet 5 and Puppet 6.
+* This module is tested on CentOS 7 and 8 with Puppet 6 and Puppet 7.
 * It should work on any RHEL variant such as RedHat, OracleLinux, Scientific Linux etc.
 * Amazon Linux compatability is not promised, as EPEL doesn't always work with it.
-* Support for EL5 is deprecated.
+* Support for EL5 and EL6 is deprecated.
 It *may* still work but we have no acceptance tests.
-CentOS 5 is EOL and RHEL5 and OracleLinux 5 extended support for most customers is due to end in 2020.

 ## Unit tests